kyle-github/littlesmalltalk/README.md

 - watch the pretty output.
 If all goes well, you should end up with several files.
   - `lst` - this is the main Little Smalltalk binary.
   - `bootstrap` - this program is used to build the initial images.
-  - `lst.img` - this is the command line REPL image.
+  - `lst_repl.img` - this is the command line REPL image.
 It contains about 3400 objects.
-  - `webide.img` - this is the web-based IDE image.
+  - `lst_webide.img` - this is the web-based IDE image.
 It contains about 5200 objects.

 ## Running Little Smalltalk